FilipRokita/minecraft-server-docker/README.md

     ```bash
     docker attach mcsrv-mc-1
     ```
     You are now in the Docker container.
-    *Note:* You must run this command inside `mcsrv` folder

 7. **Initial Server Configuration**
     - Follow the server or modpack guide for initial setup.
 Common steps include: